 What does this look like?

-Sometimes Buddy helps us choose a destination.
-If the family is voting on a place to visit or where to stay and what to do, we ask him for his input and take his preferences into consideration.
+Sometimes Buddy helps us choose a travel destination.
+If the family votes on a place to visit or where to stay and what to do, we ask him for his input and take his preferences into consideration.
 I also show him YouTube videos of destinations before we travel to get him interested and engaged.

 Other times, this means we give him a paper map and ask him to navigate and give us directions.
 Yes, we did get lost, but only once.
 And it was nothing that we couldn’t easily undo.
-We have only done this domestically.
+We have only done this domestically as we don’t trust him to navigate our international road trips – yet.

 2. Pack lots of easy to access snacks